Mosquitoes

 Sentinel Chicken Program

-The University of Western Australia runs a sentinel chicken program which is carried out by local governments.
-The program works as an early indicator of mosquito borne disease activity in the area.
+The WA Department of Health runs a sentinel chicken program which is carried out by local governments and other relevant stakeholders.
+The program works as an early indicator of mosquito-borne virus activity in the area.
 Blood samples are taken from a flock of chickens in Wyndham and Kununurra every month in the dry season and every fortnight in the wet season.

-The samples are analysed for both West Nile virus (Kunjin subtype) and Murray Valley Encephalitis.
-The detection of either of these viruses indicates prevalence of the disease in the area and gives a ‘heads up’ to the public so extra precautions can be taken to minimise risk of the disease.
+The samples are analysed for Murray Valley Encephalitis, West Nile (Kunjin subtype) and Japanese encephalitis viruses.
+The detection of antibodies in the chicken blood to any of the viruses indicates activity within the area and gives a ‘heads up’ to the public so extra precautions can be taken to minimise risk of the disease.